gallenc/solent2Public/week8/README.md

 # Exercise 2 Review the code in the provided JSP's and complete your robustness diagrams

 Some additional methods have been completed in the BankApiImpl.java class to allow the JSP's to work.
-Look at this class and copy the changes into your own class.
+Look at this class and copy the changes into your own class of you have not already done so.

 Understand how accountList.jsp and createOrModifyAccount.jsp work